Saint Library

 Foundation of Prémontré

-On Christmas Day 1120, Norbert founded the Canons Regular of Prémontré in a remote valley in northern France, combining the Rule of Augustine with the austerity of the new Cistercian customs.
+On Christmas Day 1120, Norbert founded the Canons Regular of Prémontré in a remote valley in northern France, combining the Rule of Augustine with the austerity of Cistercian customs.

 1126